 This recipe is extremely easy to follow and it is prepared in 3 easy stages:

 - Start by adding all the ingredients of stage 1 (yeast, flour, water, and sugar) in a bowl and mix it well, creating the 'wet base'; set this aside for about 60 minutes and allow the yeast to start reacting and 'bubble'.

-- In stage 2 you will start creating a sticky dough by adding all the ingredients of this stage (salt, oil and flour) and knitting everything together; after assembling the sticky dough, move into stage 3 straight away.
+- In stage 2 you will start creating a sticky dough by adding all the ingredients of this stage (salt, oil and flour) and kneading everything together; after assembling the sticky dough, move into stage 3 straight away.

-- OPTIONAL - Should you have enough time, after the dough has risen, knit it some more and put it in the fridge into a closed resealable plastic bag (or some cling film) without air and leave it there overnight if possible before continuing with the next steps.
+- OPTIONAL - Should you have enough time, after the dough has risen, knead it some more and put it in the fridge into a closed resealable plastic bag (or some cling film) without air and leave it there overnight if possible before continuing with the next steps.

 - Next, divide the dough into 8 balls and roll each of them into a flatbread about 1-2mm thick.

 - Cook each flatbread in a flat pan ensuring the pan does not overheat.
 To do so, warm up the pan and cook the pieces of bread using medium heat; this will allow each flatbread to be ready in 3 minutes (about 1-2 minutes per side).